-Mughal were one of the main influencers of the region.
+Mughal were one of the main influences of the region.
 They have molded the people of the region as well as their habits.
 Mughlai food is a glorious example of their influence.
 They introduced the delicious and aromatic kormas, biryanis, and kebabs in Indian cuisine.

 Delhi represents the unique merger of old and new.
 The Old Delhi, with its intricate maze of small lanes, represents the era gone by.
 Whereas, New Delhi, with its massive roads and huge buildings, represents modern age.
 On arrival you will meet our representative who will help you check in at your hotel.
 Overnight is in Delhi.

 The entire day would be dedicated to touring the city of Delhi.

 You will start your morning tour with Old Delhi, built by the 5th Mughal ruler Shah Jahan.
 The visit to the Raj Ghat would also be on the itinerary.
 Mahatma Gandhi was cremated here, making the place highly significant for tourists interested in learning about this national figure.
 You would also visit the museum built to commemorate him.